ProsperWorks/redis-ick/README.md

 * write-folding
 * two-phase commit for a single consumer

-Icks solve a variety of race condition and starvation issues which can arise between the producers and the consumer.
+Ick solves a variety of race condition and starvation issues which can arise between the producers and the consumer.

-Icks are similar to (and built from) Redis sorted sets, and are well-suited for dirty lists in data sync systems.
+Icks are similar to (and built from) Redis sorted sets.
+They are well-suited for dirty lists in data sync systems.

-Icks have been used in production at ProsperWorks extensively to manage our PG-to-ES, PG-to-Neo4j, data migration and repair, and a variety of other systems since 2015-10-21.
+Ick has been live in production at ProsperWorks since 2015-10-21.
+We use them at the heart of our PG-to-ES and PG-to-Neo4j pipelines, for data migration and repair, and a variety of other crawler systems.

 ## Background: The Original Pattern

 Long before Ick, our indexer queue was a simple Redis sorted set which used current time for scores.
 It looked like:

-    # in any process: whenever a document is dirtied
+    # in any process whenever a document is dirtied
-    Redis.current.zadd(queue_key,Time.now.to_f,document_id)
+    redis.zadd(queue_key,Time.now.to_f,document_id)

-    # in the indexer process: **critical section** starts here
+    # in the indexer process
-    batch = Redis.current.zrangebyrank(queue_key,0,batch_size)
+    batch = redis.zrangebyrank(queue_key,0,batch_size)  # critical section start
-    begin
     process_batch_slowly(batch)
-    ensure
-      Redis.current.zrem(queue_key,*members_of(batch))
-      # **critical section** ends here
+    # burn down the queue only if the batch succeeded
-    end
+    redis.zrem(queue_key,*members_of(batch))            # critical section end

 **Big Advantage**: Failover.
 Because we defer ZREM until after success, when we fail in process_batch_slowly() such as via an